 As a collegiate wrestler at Manchester College in North Manchester, Indiana, Rocky earned two Mid-States Wrestling Conference Championships (2002 and 2003), two NCAA Division III Academic All-American nods (2003 and 2004), and appeared in the 2003 NCAA Division III National Tournament.
 Burkett earned his Bachelor’s degree in Elementary Education with a Middle School Social Studies Endorsement from Manchester College in 2005.
 He then went on to receive his Master’s degree in Health, Physical Education, and Coaching from NSU in 2007, while serving as a graduate assistant coach.

-Rocky and his wife, Jennifer, reside in Aberdeen with thier children Ryder and Becca.
+Rocky and his wife, Jennifer, reside in Aberdeen with their three children Ryder, Becca, and Reid.